usmaan121/MP3-Audio-downloader-from-YouTube-Videos/README.md

 This application enables direct audio extraction from YouTube videos.
 Users just need to input the URL of the desired video.

 ## Requirements:
-Python
+-Python
-python Libraries : yt-dlp os
+-python Libraries : yt-dlp os